McCloud River

 Indian rhubarb (Darmera peltata), on the edge of the McCloud River in May.

 The McCloud River is a 77.1 mi long river that flows east of and parallel to the upper Sacramento River, in Siskiyou County and Shasta County in northern California in the United States.
 Protected under California's Wild and Scenic Rivers Act (1972), it drains a scenic mountainous area of the Cascade Range, including part of Mount Shasta.
 It is a tributary of the Pit River, which in turn flows into the Sacramento River.
 The three rivers join in Shasta Lake, formed by Shasta Dam north of Redding.

-History
+Naming

 The river was originally known as the "McLeod River", after the Hudson's Bay Company hunter and trapper Alexander Roderick McLeod who explored it during the winter of 1829-1830.
 By the 1860s, the spelling "McCloud" was widely used, likely because that was the conventional American spelling of the Scottish name, and perhaps in part to honor California pioneer Ross McCloud, who settled there in 1855.